Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 ### 4. Skeleton

 * Wireframes can be viewed [here.](https://github.com/EllyC20/adopt-dont-shop-MS1/tree/master/assets/wireframes/wireframes-ms1)

+  **When viewing the wireframes you will see that design changes were made throughout the process.**
+  * Initially the Homepage was to have three columns of content, however when implementing this the content didn't look or feel right.
+There was information missing that I felt was crucial to the user stories so instead the Homepage contains more content and displays two columns and then stacks the remaining content.
+  * The Rescue Centres page became more detailed, providing the user with better information.
+This makes the user experience smoother and overall a better way to convey the information.
+My mentor suggested this change on our initial planning call.
 * Home, Rescue Stories, Rescue Centres and a Contact page.
 * A fixed navbar for mobile and tablet view.
 * A footer with Social Media links, a contact number and an address.
 This gives people multiple options of contact.